Jorjeous/CASTNEW/README.md

 ## Steps for Setting Up

 1. **Clone the Repository:**
-   - Clone the repository using the provided link:
+   - Clone the repository using the provided link, http or ssh - at your discretion:
      ```bash
      git clone "https://gitlab-master.nvidia.com/gnemo/cast.git"
      cd cast